coderefinery/git-collaborative/content/concepts.md

   server, and a supercomputer.
 * The parent repository could be a repository that you or your colleague own.
-A common use case for cloning is when working together within a smaller team where everyone has read and write access to the same git repository.
+A common use case for cloning is when working together within a smaller team where everyone has read and write access to the same Git repository.
 * Alternatively, cloning can be made from a public repository of a code that you would like to use.
-Perhaps you have no intention to work on the code, but would like to stay in tune with the latest developments, also in-between releases of new versions of the code.
+Perhaps you have no intention to change the code, but would like to stay in tune with the latest developments, also in-between releases of new versions of the code.